 Historically, black crappie persisted at low densities in Nelson Reservoir.
-Since 2003, some of the highest (2003, 2008, 2012, 2014, 2016 and 2017) and most consistent year-classes of black crappie have been observed during annual seining surveys (Table 17).
-Recruitment of YOY crappie into the adult population has resulted in higher relative abundances of adult black crappie during that same timeframe (Figure 33).
-High reproductive success over the last ten years indicates the early summer spawning conditions within Nelson Reservoir have been favorable for black crappie, due to rising/stable water conditions during the month of June.
+Since 2003, some of the highest (2003, 2008, 2012, 2014, 2016 and 2017) and most consistent year-classes of black crappie have been observed during annual seining surveys (Table 15).
+Recruitment of YOY crappie into the adult population has resulted in higher relative abundances of adult black crappie during that same timeframe (Figure 34).
+High reproductive success over the last twelve years indicates the early summer spawning conditions within Nelson Reservoir have been favorable for black crappie, due to rising/stable water conditions during the month of June.

-Significant reductions in adult black crappie relative abundance was observed during fall gill net surveys in 2017-2019 (Figure 33).
-It is unknown whether this is directly correlated with reductions in pool elevations for two straight years or whether the reductions in pool elevations increased predation and/or entrainment of black crappie.
+Significant reductions in adult black crappie relative abundance was observed during fall gill net surveys in 2017-2019 (Figure 34).
+It is unknown whether this was directly correlated with reductions in pool elevations for two straight years or whether the reductions in pool elevations increased predation and/or entrainment of black crappie.
+Black crappie relative abundance was the second highest ever observed in 2020 and is comprised mostly of younger black crappie (Figure 34).

-Figure 33. - Relative abundance and size structure of black crappie collected with sinking experimental gill nets in Nelson Reservoir, 1998-2019.
+Figure 34. - Relative abundance and size structure of black crappie collected with sinking experimental gill nets in Nelson Reservoir, 1998-2020.